josp70/user-auth-jsonrpc/doc/api/09-read-permission.md

 # API: readPermission

 The method `readPermission` returns the `permission` field/claim for the given user account.
-It can only be invoked using a valid bearer token with admin rights.
+It can only be invoked using a valid bearer token.

 ## Request